 Practical — Why does everything have to be practical?
 Practical seems to be code word for denying mystery.

 Missional — oh how I hate this word.
-It’s just a way to try to make a ministry cool, and nobody seems to know what it means anymore as it seems to apply to anything and everything.
+It’s just a way to try to make a ministry cool, online and nobody seems to know what it means anymore as it seems to apply to anything and everything.

 Authentic — authentic as compare to inauthentic?
 Who decides if something is authentic or inauthentic?